benzmuircroft/hyperdown/README.md

 ## 🎯 Roadmap:

-✅ tests work (both serve and/or user can go offline or be offline then come back later or be here now)
+✅ tests work (both server and/or user can go offline or be offline then come back later or be here now)

 🔳 impliment queues for both addEvent and consumedEvents ?